irxum/irxum.sample.work/main.md

 I carried out some solar tracking quantitative analysis in Python using the pvlib package.

 [Residential Solar Demand Rate Analysis](https://irxum.github.io/irxum.sample.work/Residential_Solar_Demand_Rate_Analysis.ipynb)
-This is a sample rate analysis on a hypothetical residence with solar plus storage system.
+This is a sample rate analysis on a hypothetical residence with a solar plus storage system.

 [Joint Analysis of Hotel Review & Historical Local Economy Metrics for Causal Topics](https://irxum.github.io/causality/)
 I employed text mining of hotel reviews to extract sentiments and topics with R using the stm package.